Laurindo Almeida

-Laurindo Almeida (September 2, 1917 – July 26, 1995) was a Brazilian guitarist and composer in classical, jazz, and Latin music.
-He and Bud Shank were pioneers in the creation of bossa nova.
+Laurindo José de Araújo Almeida Nóbrega Neto (2 September 1917 – 26 July 1995) was a Brazilian guitarist and composer in classical, jazz, and Latin music.
+He was one of the pioneers in the creation of bossa nova.
 Almeida was the first guitarist to receive Grammy Awards for both classical and jazz performances.
 His discography encompasses more than a hundred recordings over five decades.

 Background

-Laurindo Jose de Araujo Almeida Nobrega Neto was born in the village of Prainha, Brazil near Santos in the state of São Paulo.
+Laurindo José de Araújo Almeida Nobrega Neto was born in the village of Prainha, Brazil near Santos in the state of São Paulo.

 Born into a musical family, Almeida was a self-taught guitarist.
 During his teenage years, Almeida moved to São Paulo, where he worked as a radio artist, staff arranger and nightclub performer.
 At the age of 19, he worked his way to Europe playing guitar in a cruise ship orchestra.
 In Paris, he attended a performance at the Hot Club de France by Stéphane Grappelli and famed guitarist Django Reinhardt, who became a lifelong artistic inspiration.

 Returning to Brazil, Almeida continued composing and performing.
 He became known for playing both classical Spanish and popular guitar.
 He moved to the United States in 1947; a trip financed when one of his compositions, a song known as "Johnny Peddler" became a hit recorded by the Andrews Sisters.
 In Los Angeles, Almeida immediately went to work in film studio orchestras.